A Discussion with Bedreldin Shutta, Asia Director, Islamic Relief Worldwide (IRW)

 In Swat Valley, as a result of the military campaign, there are more than 2 million IDPs (internally displaced peoples).
 The role of religious leaders there has been tremendous.
 They are able to reach people before the international NGOs can and even before the local NGOS.
 They are already there, and they have the trust of the community.
 When they have materials or access to nurses and doctors, they can provide immediate relief for affected communities.

-During the recent floods, 15 – 20 million people were displaced.
+During the recent floods, 15 to 20 million people were displaced.
 The role of religious groups has been largely categorized, by the media and governments, as extremists.
 Some groups have, however, collaborated with UN agencies, providing accurate and up to date information, which the government cannot.
 The can cross into isolated villages, and provide medicines, clean water, and transport people out of disaster areas, because they know the terrain and the people trust them.
 The political aspect of all this is quite a different arena and another dimension from what these groups are doing to help the community of the humanitarian side of the wheel.

 Are there many such groups?